 It is not necessary to ask for permission to dispose of optical discs (CDs, DVDs, etc.) You may freely discard.

 C) FLOPPY DISKS

 It is not necessary to ask for permission to discard floppy disks.
 You may freely discard.
 All FDLP floppy disks have been archived on the CIC Floppy Disk Project website.

 The policy for disposal of print publications is based on the document's publication date.

 * Documents dated from 1950 up until five years ago.

 We lost some government documents dated 1950-present in the mold disaster.
 If you wish to weed an item, check our MERLIN catalog.
 If you see it in MU Libraries or MU Law Libraries’ collection with “AVAILABLE” or “CHECKED OUT” status, that is a good sign.
 If it says “UNAVAILABLE,” especially if the location is “MU Depository” or “Annex,” that may be one that we lost to mold, and need a replacement copy.

-Government documents in our branches are part of the FDLP Regional collection but NOT those at the State Historical Society.
-For help finding serials in the MERLIN catalog, try this handy list of titles arranged by Sudoc.
-It is not a complete list, but it includes some of the hardest to find in MERLIN.
+Government documents in our branches are part of the FDLP Regional collection.
+Government documents housed at the State Historical Society are not part of the FDLP.
+Over the years, our library has moved many docs out of the SuDoc classification and into Dewey or Library of Congress numbering systems.
+For help finding them in our MERLIN catalog, see our handy list of reclassified series arranged by Sudoc by clicking on the pdf icon at the bottom of this box.
+This is not a complete list, but it includes some of the hardest to find in MERLIN.

 * Documents dated prior to 1960